 Interview with Markus Sterky

-Markus Sterky is definitely Scandinavian and he has spent decades wrestling the chaos, drama and sheer madness of life into successful and well-organized television content.
+“I tried to organize chaos.
+How Scandinavian of me.” -- Björk Markus Sterky is definitely Scandinavian and he has spent decades wrestling the chaos, drama, and sheer madness of life into successful and well-organized television content.
+Markus Sterky is definitely Scandinavian and he has spent decades wrestling the chaos, drama, and sheer madness of life into successful and well-organized television content.

 Markus, 58, is the content strategist at SVT, Sweden’s ultra-successful public-service television company, akin to Britain’s BBC.
 The quote from Björk is one of Markus’ favorites.